 —Rudbeckia hirta 'Marmelade'.
 (1000) RUD-6M.
 Packet: $2.50

-Ounce: $9.00, 1/4 pound: $25.00
+1/4 pound: $25.00

 Golden orange 4" flowers with deep black eye.
 Hardy annual to 2 feet or so.
-A nice variety of the classic 'black-eyed-susan'.
+A nice variety of the classic 'black-eyed-Susan'.
 Germinates in 1 - 2 weeks.

 —Rudbeckia occidentalis.
 (50) RUD-18.
-Packet: $2.50
+Packet: $2.50 OUT OF STOCK

 'WESTERN CONEFLOWER'.
 Unusual flower-heads consisting of purple-brown disk flowers in large conical to cylindric, almost black heads, 1 - 2" long, entirely lacking ray flowers.
 Hardy perennial to 6 feet.
 NW U.S. The unusual flowers are valuable in arrangements.
 Identical to 'Green Wizard'.
 Germinates in 1 - 4 weeks warm.
 GA-3 increases percent.